 The variety of services available at Creighton University Student Health Services will meet the health care needs of most students.
 Every effort is made to help students obtain appropriate consultation or referral when additional or specialized services are required.
-A physician, nurse practitioner, or physician's assistant provides services.
+A physician, physician's assistant, or nurse practitioner provides services.
 All currently enrolled Creighton University students are eligible for services.